caelum/vraptor-freemarker/README.markdown

 # installing

-Vraptor-freemarker.jar can be downloaded from mavens repository, or configured in any compatible tool:
+Vraptor-freemarker.jar can be downloaded from maven's repository, or configured in any compatible tool:

 		<dependency>
 			<groupId>br.com.caelum.vraptor</groupId>